 The first session will typically be with just the parent(s) either in-person or virtually through our confidential site for 45 minutes.
 Your child will typically meet alone for one to three follow up assessment sessions.
 This will be discussed during the initial parent assessment session based on your child’s age, needs, etc. Be prepared to talk about what has prompted you, your child or family to seek treatment.
 The main goal for your therapist during the first meeting is to gather information and help you feel as comfortable as possible with the process.
 Your therapist will provide you information about what to expect moving forward and the focus of the upcoming child assessment session(s), but not yet begin providing specific therapeutic advice.

-Greater Eastside Play Therapy provides therapy to children and teens 2-18 years old and their families.
+Evergreen Play Therapy provides therapy to children and teens 2-18 years old and their families.
 In general, the older a child gets, the more talking will be incorporated into the sessions, along with age-appropriate therapeutic activities.
 Play therapy activities used along with “talk therapy” has been shown to be effective for teens.
 Tweens and teens may be invited to experience expressive arts and therapeutic activities designed specifically for their age and needs and will not be required to participate in them if uninterested.

 It is important to not pressure your child to talk about their sessions.
 Let your child decide what they want to tell you about their sessions.
 The therapist will share with parents anything that arises in session relating to the child’s safety or any other vital information.
-It is important to remember your child is granted privacy during his or her sessions in order to allow for self-expression.
+It is important to remember your child is granted privacy during their sessions in order to allow for self-expression.
 Allowing your child to keep their sessions private will help them benefit from the therapeutic process.
 Remember progress will take time and children will be allowed to work at their pace in order to build and maintain a trusting therapeutic relationship.

 Fill out the form below and we will be in touch within one business day.